 On August 27, 2020, Sabre GLBL entered into a Third Revolving Facility Refinancing Amendment to the Amended and Restated Credit Agreement (the "Third Revolving Refinancing Amendment") and the First Term A Loan Extension Amendment to the Amended and Restated Credit Agreement (the "Term A Loan Extension Amendment" and, together with the Third Revolving Refinancing Amendment, the "2020 Refinancing"), which extended the maturity of the Revolver from July 1, 2022 to November 23, 2023 at the earliest and February 22, 2024 at the latest, depending on certain "springing" maturity conditions as described in the Third Revolving Refinancing Amendment.
 In addition to extending the maturity date of the Revolver, the 2020 Refinancing also provided that, during any covenant suspension resulting from a "Material Travel Event Disruption" (as defined in the Amended and Restated Credit Agreement), including during the current covenant suspension period, we were required to maintain liquidity of at least \$300 million on a monthly basis, which was lowered in December 2020 from \$450 million.
 In addition, during this covenant suspension, the 2020 Refinancing limited certain payments to equity holders, certain investments, certain prepayments of unsecured debt and the ability of certain subsidiaries to incur additional debt.
 The applicable margins for the Revolver were between 2.50% and 1.75% per annum for Eurocurrency rate loans and between 1.50% and 0.75% per annum for base rate loans, with the applicable margin for any quarter reduced by 25 basis points (up to 75 basis points total) if the Senior Secured First-Lien Net Leverage Ratio (as defined in the Amended and Restated Credit Agreement) was less than 3.75 to 1.0, 3.00 to 1.0, or 2.25 to 1.0, respectively.
 These interest rate spreads for the Revolver were increased by 0.25%, during covenant suspension, in connection with the 2020 Refinancing.
-On July 12, 2021, Sabre GLBL entered into agreements to refinance the Other Term Loan B facility and the Revolver, and terminated the revolving commitments thereunder.
-Among other things, the refinancing amended the financial performance covenant to remove the \$300 million minimum liquidity requirement, and certain other limitations, including the items listed above.
-See Note 15.
-Subsequent Events for further detail.

 On December 17, 2020, Sabre GLBL entered into a Sixth Term A Loan Refinancing and Incremental Amendment to our Amended and Restated Credit Agreement, resulting in additional Term Loan B borrowings of \$637 million ("Other Term B Loans") due December 17, 2027.
 The applicable interest rate margins for the Other Term B Loans are 4.00% per annum for Eurocurrency rate loans and 3.00% per annum for base rate loans, with a floor of 0.75% for the Eurocurrency rate, and 1.75% for the base rate, respectively.
 The net proceeds of \$623 million from the issuance, net of underwriting fees and commissions, were used to fully redeem both the \$500 million outstanding 5.25% senior secured notes due November 2023 and the \$134 million outstanding Term Loan A. We incurred no material additional indebtedness as a result of these transactions, other than amounts for certain interest, fees and expenses.
 We recognized aloss on extinguishment of debt of \$11 million during the year ended December 31, 2020 in connection with these transactions, which consisted of a redemption premium of \$6 million and the write-off of unamortized debt issuance costs of \$5 million.
-On July 12, 2021, Sabre GLBL entered into agreements to refinance the Other Term Loan B facility and the Revolver, and terminated the revolving commitments thereunder.
-See Note 15.
-Subsequent Events for further detail.